hujanais/hello-microservices/README.md

 docker ps

 # we need to update the nginx configuration with your server ip.
 The one I have created is for my setup.
 To do this, we just need to shell into the container and change the nginx configuration.
-docker exec -it [containerId] /bin/sh
+docker exec -it [containerId] bash

 # now you will now be inside the docker container.
 # navigate to the nginx.conf file to edit the IP address of your first Raspberry Pi.
-vi /etc/nginx/conf.d/default.conf
+nano /etc/nginx/conf.d/default.conf

-# replace http://192.168.1.69 with your IP address and then save and exit vi editor.
+# replace http://192.168.1.69 with your IP address and then save and exit editor.
-: x!

 # back in the shell command, type exit to exit from the container.
 # check that the docker container is running.